-Kronos Louisiana, Inc., one of our subsidiaries, and a subsidiary of Huntsman Corporation each own a 50% interest in a manufacturing joint venture, Louisiana Pigment Company, L.P., or LPC.
-LPC owns and operates a chloride-process TiO2 plant located in Lake Charles, Louisiana.
-We and Huntsman share production from the plant equally pursuant to separate offtake agreements.
+Kronos Louisiana, Inc., one of our subsidiaries, and Tioxide Americas, Inc. (Tioxide), a subsidiary of Huntsman Corporation, each own a 50% interest in a manufacturing joint venture, Louisiana Pigment Company, L.P., or LPC.
+LPC owns and operates a chloride-process TiO 2 plant located in Lake Charles, Louisiana.
+We and Huntsman share production from the plant equally pursuant to separate offtake agreements, unless we and Huntsman agree otherwise (such as in 2012, when we purchased approximately 52% of the production from the plant).